VirtualPregnancy/pregnancy-app/docs/source/implementation_structure/02_assets.rst

 The `landingPageData.json` file contains the configuration for the landing page:

 .. code-block:: json

-        items: [
+  "title": "Pregnancy is an exciting time!", "description": "Nau mai, haere mai!
+Whether you're experiencing a smooth pregnancy or navigating unexpected challenges, this app is here to support you and your whānau every step of the way.
+Designed especially for people in Aotearoa New Zealand, we offer trusted information, helpful tools, and guidance to help you understand your health and make confident decisions.", "items": [
     {
-                index: 0,
-                title: 'What is happening in pregnancy?',
-                description: 'Information on how your body changes to support your babys growth during pregnancy, and how your midwife/doctor will track the health of you and your baby.',
-                image: '/img/landing/pregnancy.svg',
-                backgroundColor: '#7A3520',
-                link: '/pregnancy-changes'
-            },
-            {
       "index": 0,
       "title": "What is happening in pregnancy?",
       "description": "Information on how your body changes to support your babys growth during pregnancy, and how your midwife/doctor will track the health of you and your baby.", "image": "/img/landing/pregnancy.svg",
       "backgroundColor": "#7A3520",
       "link": "/pregnancy-changes"
     },
     {
       "index": 3,
       "title": "Navigating pregnancy complications",
       "description": "What you need to know about why complications occur, how they are detected, and what this may mean for your pregnancy journey and beyond.", "image": "/img/landing/embryo_icon.svg",
       "backgroundColor": "#313657",
-                "link": "/conditions-fetal"
+      "link": "/complications-fetal"
-            }
+    },
   ]
-    }

 - **index**: the index of the item, used to sort the items (from left to right, from top to bottom)
 - **title**: the title of the card item